Petite Martinique: Recent history

 The majority of the inhabitants today are of Indian, Scottish, Portuguese, French and African descent.
-There still is a British influence on the island as it was colonised by the British Empire and it is part of Grenada, a Commonwealth state.
-The only French influence is demonstrated in village names, such as L'Esterre, La Resource, Beausejour, and others.
+There is still a British influence on the island as it was colonised by the British Empire and it is part of Grenada, a Commonwealth state.
+The only French influence is demonstrated in the aforementioned village name, Madame Pierre.
 However, the local dialect is English-based creole languages.
+There are also French-Creole remnants on the island.

-The Sacred Heart Church was the first Roman Catholic church on Petite Martinique and the first wooden building.
-It was destroyed by a hurricane in the 1940s and the Church standing today was built in 1947.
+The Sacred Heart Church was the first Roman Catholic Church on Petite Martinique and the first wooden building.
+It was destroyed by a hurricane in the 1940s, and the Church standing today was built in 1947.

 Though Hurricane Ivan in 2004 dealt a devastating blow to the island of Grenada, Carriacou and Petite Martinique suffered significantly less damage.
-However, in 2005, Hurricane Emily hit Carriacou, damaging and forcing evacuation of its only hospital and destroying or damaging hundreds of homes.
+However, in 2005, Hurricane Emily hit Carriacou, damaging and forcing the evacuation of its only hospital and destroying or damaging hundreds of homes.

+In early July 2024, Hurricane Beryl made landfall as a Category 4 storm, causing extensive damage on the island as well as Carriacou.
+The hurricane devastated the island's power infrastructure, and destroyed cell towers, and it has been estimated that up to 95% of the residences on the island were destroyed or damaged beyond habitability.
+Communications were almost entirely cut off from the island as a result of the hurricane, hampering response and recovery operations.
+The water supply for the island was also affected as desalination plants were damaged or taken offline as a result of the storm.
+No fatalities have been reported on the island as of yet.
+The humanitarian response to the hurricane's damage was also hampered by rough seas, preventing aid and supplies from reaching the island.

 Education

-Petite Martinique RC School is the only school in the island, so other schoolchildren travel by boat to schools in nearby Carriacou.
+St. Thomas Aquinas School formerly known as Petite Martinique RC School is the only primary school on the island along with the Petite Martinique Pre-Primary School, so other schoolchildren travel by boat to schools in nearby Carriacou.